BillyMazotti/BillyMazotti/README.md

 # Hi there, I'm Billy

-## I'm a Graduate Student with Research and Internship Experience in Robotics
+## I'm an incoming  Internship Experience in Robotics

-* :books: I am pursuing a Masters degree in Robotics with a focus on Robotic Perception and Human-Robotic Interaction at the University of Michigan
+* :books: I have a Masters in Robotics from University of Michigan where I studied/researched:
+* Robotic Perception:
+* Human-Robotic Interaction:
+* Air Traffic Simulations:
 * :robot: I have programming experience in ROS/ROS2 for C++ and Python
 * :car: I have worked on path following controllers for drive-by-wire on-road vehciles
 * :tractor: I have programmed perception algorithms for autonomous tractors